urbit/docs/arvo/eyre/examples.md

 data: {"ok":"ok","id":1,"response":"poke"}
 ```

-Normally this event stream would be handled by an EventSource object in Javascript or the equivalent in whatever other language you're using.
+Normally this event stream would be handled by an EventSource object or similar in Javascript or the equivalent in whatever other language you're using.
 Here, though, we'll continue using `curl` for simplicity.

 Leaving the event stream connection open, in another shell session on unix we'll try subscribing to the watch path of a Gall agent - the `/updates` watch path of `graph-store` in this case.